MySuites/my-suites/README.md

 # MyCSuite

-# MyCSuite
+A pnpm monorepo that contains an Expo/React Native app (`apps/mycpo`), shared packages (`packages/*`), and Supabase migrations & seeds (`supabase/`).

+Table of contents
+- Overview
+- Quick start
+- Installation
+- Environment
+- Running (development)
+- Supabase / Seeds
+- Troubleshooting
+- Useful locations
+- Contributing

+---

-## Getting started
+## Overview

-This repository is a pnpm monorepo containing an Expo/React Native app in `apps/mycpo`, shared UI and auth packages in `packages/`, and Supabase migrations/seeds under `supabase/`.
+MyCSuite is an Expo + React Native application with shared UI and auth packages.
+The repo includes helper scripts to create demo data and SQL files for migrations and seeds under `supabase/`.

-Follow the steps below for a first-time setup on macOS (zsh).
+## Quick start

+1. Install dependencies: `pnpm install` at the repo root.
+2. Create a `.env` in `apps/mycpo` with your Supabase keys (see Environment).
+3. Start the app: `cd apps/mycpo && pnpm run start` and open with Expo.

+## Installation

-### Prerequisites
+Prerequisites

 - Node.js (>= 18 recommended)
-- pnpm (https://pnpm.io/) installed globally: `npm install -g pnpm`
+- pnpm: `npm install -g pnpm`
 - git
-- Xcode (for iOS simulator) and CocoaPods if you plan to run the native iOS build
-- A Supabase project (hosted or local) if you want to run with a real backend
+- For iOS native builds: Xcode & CocoaPods (macOS only)
+- For Android: Android Studio + SDK (for emulator)

-### Install dependencies
+Install workspace dependencies

-Run at the repo root to install workspace dependencies:

 ```bash
 pnpm install
 ```

-If you prefer to work only inside the app folder:
+If you only want to work inside the app folder:

 ```bash
 cd apps/mycpo
 pnpm install
 ```

-### Environment variables
+## Environment

-Create a `.env` file in `apps/mycpo` (or set env vars in your shell) with the following keys:
+Create a `.env` file in `apps/mycpo` (or export env vars in your shell) with these values:

 ```env
 SUPABASE_URL="https://your-project.supabase.co"